 On paper, Cannes looks like just another quaint town on France’s Côte d’Azur — but trust me — it’s a universe all of its own.

-When the Cannes Film Festival rolls-royces into town each May, Cannes morphs into a cinematic circus of glamour, celebration, paparazzi frenzy and fiesta.
+When the Cannes Film Festival rolls-royces into town each May, Cannes morphs into a cinematic circus of glitz and glamour, peppered with paparazzi frenzy.
 However, if it all gets too much for the stars of the big screen as they make their way from one engagement to the next, there’s always the stunning Mediterranean for a quiet paddle.

 Enjoy this Cannes travel guide.

 Festival de Cannes is the world’s most prestigious film festival, so it’s no wonder the whole place goes slightly gaga.

 Alongside the sessions, debates and screenings of films in various competitions (judged by star-studded juries), the world’s film industry celebrates and schmoozes in villas, on yachts anchored on the Bay of Cannes, at private beach parties and VIP bars.

 Amongst the regulars are Woody Allen, Brad Pitt, Sofia Coppola, Charlotte Gainsbourg, Nicole Kidman, Quentin Tarantino and George Miller.
 But really, anyone who’s anyone has made an appearance here, from Snoop Dog to Kylie Minogue.

 For the public, the festivities include street shows, classic films screened on the beach, free concerts, flash mobs and of course, star-gazing (many sleep overnight to get close enough to the red carpet for a glimpse of their favourite stars in the flesh).